 Does the metro go to the airport?#

-Yes — Line 3 (Blue) runs to Athens International Airport.
-Takes about 40 minutes from Syntagma.
+Yes — Line 3 (Blue) runs directly from Syntagma to Athens International Airport in about 40 minutes.
+Trains every 30 minutes.

 Can I use my metro ticket on buses?#

-Yes — the same ticket works on metro, buses, tram, and trolleybuses within its validity period.
+Yes — the same ticket works on metro, buses, tram, and trolleybuses within its validity period (90 minutes for a single, unlimited for day/multi-day passes).

 The Bottom Line#

-The Athens metro is clean, efficient, and easy.
-For most tourists, you’ll only need Lines 2 and 3 — they cover the Acropolis, Syntagma, Monastiraki, and the airport.
+The Athens metro is clean, cheap, easy, and gets you everywhere you need to go.
+Three lines, clear signs, English announcements.
+For most tourists, Lines 2 (Red) and 3 (Blue) cover everything — the Acropolis, Syntagma, Monastiraki, and the airport.

-Best approach: Buy a day pass (€4.10) if you’ll make 4+ trips, or the 3-day tourist pass (€20) if you’re doing an airport round trip plus sightseeing.
+My approach: Buy a day pass (€4.10) if you’ll make 4+ trips, or the 3-day tourist pass (€20) if you’re doing an airport round trip plus daily sightseeing.
+Walk everything else.
+Athens is best on foot anyway.

 Planning your Athens trip?
 Check out our airport transfer guide and 3-day itinerary.